 In a Bose-sponsored sleep study by the University of Colorado Anschutz Medical Campus and the UCHealth CARE Innovation Center:

 A partner’s sudden snore right next to you.
 Or a burst of laughter from the party upstairs.
 Unpredictable spikes or changes in sound are what interrupt your sleep.
-Bose noise-masking technology combines passive noise blocking with optimised noise-masking sounds to cover up disruptions that may otherwise wake you.
+Bose noise masking technology combines passive noise blocking with optimised noise masking sounds to cover up disruptions that may otherwise wake you.
+Learn how the technology in Sleepbuds™ is different from active noise cancelling used in headphones.

 A special material that’s pillow-friendly, so you can switch sides without disruptive squeaking or rustling.